shivamsharma806/waterapp/README.md

 # waterapp

-waterapp folder for backend admin panel
-Ionic_code folder for app code
+waterapp folder for backend admin panel and Ionic_code folder for app code